UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 ### Additional information in provisional booking step

-In some cases, additional information must be provided before or at the provisional booking time in order to be taken into account, such as:
+In some cases, additional information must be provided before or at the time of provisional booking in order to be taken into account, such as:

-- Additional passenger identity information
+- Additional passenger identity information;
 - Additional accommodation preferences regarding the accommodation, or its exact location.